 2. McCormack VA, dos Santos Silva I. Breast density and parenchymal patterns as markers of breast cancer risk: A meta-analysis.
 Cancer Epidemiol Biomarkers Prev 2006; 15:1159-1169

 I have dense breasts and cancer might be missed on my mammogram, what else can I do?

-For women with dense breasts, an additional breast screening test after a mammogram may find cancer not seen on the mammogram alone.
-There are benefits and things to consider when making a choice about whether to have an additional screening test after your mammogram.
+For women with dense breasts, an additional breast screening test after a mammogram may find cancer not seen on their mammogram alone.

-Talk with your health care provider about which one of these tests is right for you.
+Talk with your doctor or health provider about which one of these tests is right for you.

 Cancer Detection by Screening Tests